Updated as of November 23, 2021

 If you are a Portal user, you may access and amend personal demographic information when logged into the Portal.
 If you would like to access, amend, erase, export, object to, restrict the processing, or other Personal Information collected via our Services or any other request as described below by state law, you may submit a request or write to us at:

 One Park Plaza

 We will promptly review all such requests in accordance with applicable laws.

 Depending on where you live, you may have a right to lodge a complaint with a supervisory authority or other regulatory agency if you believe that we have violated any of the rights concerning Personal Information about you.
-We encourage you to first reach out to us at email@example.com so we have an opportunity to address your concerns directly before you do so.
+We encourage you to first contact us so we have an opportunity to address your concerns directly before you do so.

 We may send certain messages, including electronic newsletters, notification of account statuses, and marketing communications on a periodic basis.
 If you wish to be removed from such messages, you may request to discontinue future ones.
 All such material will have information as to how to opt-out of receiving it, although certain messages (such as a secure message sent by a doctor or an account status update via the Portal), may be required by law and will not have opt-out capabilities.